luka-vlahovic-0/luka-vlahovic-0/README.md

 I thrive in collaborative environments, emphasizing open communication and teamwork.
 Throughout my career, I've successfully collaborated with cross-functional teams to deliver innovative solutions aligned with business goals.

-Fluent in English at a native level, combined with my experience in effectively working with remote teams, allows me to communicate and contribute to any project seamlessly.
+Fluent in English at a native level, combined with my experience in effectively working with remote teams, allows me to communicate and contribute to any project seamlessly

 🛠 Skills